Well-crafted and intelligent

 by Nav Qateel

-For those of you who haven’t seen Looper, it’s set in 2074, and is about time travel.
-It has already been invented and quickly banned by the government but the organized crime bosses still use when they want someone dead and gone, because in the future it’s extremely difficult to get rid of a body, so they use hitmen from 30 years in their past to do the job for them.
-The Looper is well paid for their service but they know that eventually their “loop” will be closed.
-The future Looper is sent back to the present Looper with gold-bars attached to the body, instead of the normal silver, but this is their final payoff.
-There is a new boss in the future known as The Rainmaker, who has been closing all the loops quickly and killing them off one by one.
-The Looper is then living with the knowledge that the clock is ticking, but what if there was a way around it?
+For those of you that haven’t seen Looper, it’s set in 2074, and is about time travel.
+It has already been invented and quickly banned by the government, however the organized crime bosses still have access when they want someone dead and gone.
+The reason such measures have to be taken in the future is because it’s extremely difficult to get rid of a body.
+They use hitmen labeled “Loopers” from 30 years in their past to do the job for them.
+The Looper is well paid for their service yet they understand that eventually their “loop” will be closed.
+The future Looper is sent back to the present Looper with retirement gold-bars attached to the body.
+There’s a new boss in the future known as The Rainmaker, who has been closing all the loops quickly and killing them off one by one.
+The Looper is then living with the knowledge that the clock is ticking.
+But what if there was a way around it?
 Enter The Outsider: A Looper’s Story.

 This is a fan-film made for the love of Looper and the love of celluloid, and was not made for profit.
 Please watch the full film to the right of the review that has been very kindly supplied by Mr Ukpo and is for personal use only.
 Tony is currently putting the final touches to his latest movie After the World Ended but has promised Influx Magazine an interview, so watch out for it here shortly.
 Click to visit Tony’s Website or visit Facebook.